kimfucious/phpify/README.md

 1. Anagrams:  Tests whether or not two strings are anagrams of one another
 2. Capitalize:  Capitalizes the first word in a given string
 2. Chunk:  Breaks a given array into smaller arrays with a given chunk size
-3. Fibonacci: Uses recursion with a memoization wrapper to get past that pesky O(2^n) performance bagaboo
+3. Fibonacci: Uses recursion with a memoization wrapper to get past that pesky O(2^n) performance bugaboo
 4. MaxChar:  Finds the most used character in a string
 5. Palindrome:  Checks whether or not a given string is a palindrome
 6. Reverse Integer:  Reverses an integer as long as it's not too big
+7. Sorting: Bubble Sort, Merge Sort, & Selection Sort
-7. Vowels: Counts all the vowels in a given string
+8. Vowels: Counts all the vowels in a given string

 Life is good.
 Enjoy!